-In addition, we selected a statistical sample of outstanding OASDI and SSI overpayment balances and noted overpayment calculation errors in 5 (16 percent) of 31 sampled OASDI items.
+To test the recorded amount of accounts receivable with the public, we selected a statistical sample of outstanding OASDI and SSI overpayment balances and noted overpayment calculation errors in 4 (15 percent) of 26 sampled OASDI items and 3 (9 percent) of 32 sampled SSI items.
 Although the statistically projected impact of these calculation errors was not material to the financial statements, these errors further evidence control weaknesses in the accounts receivable with the public processes, including inappropriate overpayment tracking that could lead to misstatements in the financial statements.